couchbase/kv_engine/engines/ep/docs/protocol/set_with_meta.md

 **PROTOCOL_BINARY_RESPONSE_KEY_ENOENT (0x01)**

-If a the key does not exist.
+If the specified key does not exist, and a non-zero `request.CAS` value was specified.

 **PROTOCOL_BINARY_RESPONSE_KEY_EEXISTS (0x02)**